 Meghan is an accomplished cellist and violinist, high school cross country and track team athlete and published poet.
-She is a senior in high school and she lives with her family in Massachusetts.
-Meghan now serves as spokesperson for The Progeria Research Foundation, from the perspective of a young adult with Progeria.
-In this role Meghan focuses on engaging youth around such events as Hats ON for Progeria, sharing her ideas on how to impact people through social media, and participating in PRF media outreach.
+She is a freshman at Emerson College in Massachusetts.
+Meghan serves as spokesperson for The Progeria Research Foundation, from the perspective of a young adult with Progeria.
+In this role, Meghan focuses on engaging youth around such events as Hats ON for Progeria, sharing her ideas on how to impact people through social media, and participating in PRF media outreach.

 Audrey Gordon, Esq.